-Ministry of Science and Higher Education of the Russian Federation Ulyanovsk State University Form F - Working Program of Subject No. of the last of
+Ministry of Science and Higher Education of the Russian Federation Ulyanovsk State University Form F - Working Program of Subject No.

-22. Higher nervous activity.
+I I 1 1 22.
+Higher nervous activity.
 Conditional reflexes.
 The adaptation of the body to the personal conditions of existence.
 Bioecology (chronobiology).
-The idea of discrete time-personal processes in the body.
+The idea of discrete timepersonal processes in the body.
 Cyclic processes.
 Physiology of adaptation.
 Individual adaptation.
-Individual adaptation.
 Types, phases and criteria of adaptation.
 Purposeful behavior.
 Purposeful behavior as a form of behaviour that leads to the achievement of the body's adaptive result.
 Physiological basis of employment.
 Features of physical and mental work.
-9 2 3 4 Interviewing, testing, solving situational problems 23.
+9 2 3 - 1 4 Interviewing, testing, solving situational problems 23.
 The phenomenon of inhibition in the higher nervous activity.
-5 - 3 - - 2 Interviewing, testing, solving situational problems 24.
+5 3 - - 2 Interviewing, testing, solving situational problems 24.
 Types of HNA.
 The doctrine of the 1st and 2nd signal systems.
 Memory.
-5 - 3 2 Interviewing, testing, solving situational problems 25.
+5 3 2 Interviewing, testing, solving situational problems 25.
 Physiology of the reproductive system.
-4 - - 4 Interviewing, testing, solving situational problems 26.
+4 - 4 Interviewing, testing, solving situational problems 26.
 Physiology of pain and pain relief.
-4 - - 4 Interviewing, testing, solving situational problems 27.
+4 4 Interviewing, testing, solving situational problems 27.
 Practical skills.
-5 - 3 2 Interviewing Total - the number of hours 216 36 108 12 72 (36/36)
+5 3 2 Interviewing Total 216 36 108 12 (of 108) 8,3% of 144 72 technologies, computer simulation programs "Virtual Workshop on Human and Animal Physiology", situational tasks and tests are used, in discussing the results of which the discussion technology is used: brainstorming technology is used when studying new theoretical material before performing practical assignments.